int-brain-lab/ibllib/docs/03b_tutorial_matlab.md

              eid: {29×1 cell}

 ```
-To get all fields, ie. the full contextual information about the session.
+To get the full contextual information about the session, get all fields:
 ```matlab
 ses_info = one.list(eid, 'keyword', 'all')
 ```